devendra1002/Secure-Message-Transmission/README.md

 Every application software delivers to the client with .jar file.

 # Implementation:
-Implemented using Java programming language only no other programming language required for implementation.
+Implemented using Java programming language only, no other programming language required for implementation.

 # Requirements:
 - Core programming